 If you’d rather avoid the risk of change, this is your lucky day!

-I would like to let you in on a secret.
-It is the easiest way to avoid change with the least amount of effort.
-In fact, by simply mastering the well-timed use of two words, you can indefinitely avoid the unpleasant risk and hard work of change on a personal level or even thwart an initiative for change in any group you are part of.
+The easiest way to avoid change with the least amount of effort is by simply mastering the well-timed use of two words.
+With these words, you can avoid the unpleasant risk and hard work of change almost indefinitely.
+You can also use them to thwart an initiative that will bring change to an organization or group you are part of.

 Or, maybe, you need to make a few changes at work or you are facing some other challenge that will require courageous change.
 Look yourself (or anyone else that matters) in the eye.
-Affirm the need for change, but in sobering tones finish your sentence with, “but the timing just isn’t right.
-I’ll need to make the change soon, but not yet.”
+Affirm the need for change in detailed terms, but then in sobering tones finish your offering with something like, “However, with all the other priorities on our plate right now, the timing just isn’t right.
+I don't want us to forget about it, we’ll need to address this soon, but not now.”

 Unless of course change is actually needed.

 I am a little nervous that someone might miss the whole tongue-in-cheek purpose of this post, so let me be clear.
 This is actually a call to courage.

 If you want to lead, you have to come to grips with the fact that people and groups have a tremendous capacity to resist change in the name of something that sounds good and right.
 Every organizational system has an intuitive capacity for maintaining status quo.
 Leaders prepare themselves for that resistance and for leading the changes that will shape the future.